LunaSare/spring2023-data-science/assignments/exercises/week2-read-data-tables-r.md

 imported dataset.
 Do the field types appear to be correct?

 4. Type the name of the object at the console and hit enter.
 Is what is printed to screen useful?
-Justify your answer.
+Explain your answer.

 5. Examine the first few rows of data using the `head()` function.
 How many rows and columns does the data table have?

+6. Based on the last two questions, which one is more useful, using the function `head()` or typing the name of the object?

-6. Create a new object from only the first 100 rows of data.
-Use the function `write_csv()` to export this new object to a file called `wma-bird-data-2016-first100.csv`.
+7. Create a new object from only the first 100 rows of data.
+Use the function `write.csv()` to export this new object to a file called `wma-bird-data-2016-first100.csv`.
 Send this table to your instructor for grading.